1967 Chicago mayoral election

-The Chicago mayoral election of 1967 was first the primary on February 28, 1967, which was followed by the general on April 4, 1967.
+The Chicago mayoral election of 1967 was held on April 4, 1967.
 The election saw Richard J. Daley being elected to a fourth term as mayor.
 Daley's main opponent was Republican nominee John L. Waner, who he defeated by a landslide 48% margin.

+The election was preceded by primary elections held on February 28, 1967 to determine the nominees of both the Democratic Party and Republican Party.

 Background

 After, in the previous election, having been routed by his Republican opponent among the white electorate, and only winning reelection due to his overwhelming support by black voters, Daley had adopted more conservative stances on race and other issues.
 Among his efforts to appeal to the "white backlash" voters that had abandoned him in 1963, he came out more strongly in opposition to "open housing" and equal rights for blacks.
 Daley sent messages to white voters that he was going to protect them against the encroachment of African Americans into their neighborhoods.

-Ahead of the his reelection campaign, Daley unveiled the city's first comprehensive plan since the 1909 Burnham Plan of Chicago.
+Ahead of his reelection campaign, Daley unveiled the city's first comprehensive plan since the 1909 Burnham Plan of Chicago.
 The plan called for 1,850 acres of slum clearance, 35,000 new units of public housing, adding fifty more acres to the campus of the University of Illinois at Chicago, and constructing the (controversial) Crosstown Expressway.
-It also called for the creation of sixteen distinct development plans for neighborhoods across Chicago, two of witch had been drafted by the time the comprehensive plan was unveiled.
+It also called for the creation of sixteen distinct development plans for neighborhoods across Chicago, two of which had been drafted by the time the comprehensive plan was unveiled.
 The plan made clear Daley's intentions to protect white voters from the encroachment of African Americans.
 The plan stated that the city wanted a "diverse harmonious population" but also outlined that it wanted to take steps necessary to, "reduce future losses of white families."
 The plan additionally talked about "blight" removal from the central area and moving in more affluent families.

 Nominations

+46.50% of registered voters participated in the primary elections.